 Attention Deficit Hyperactivity Disorder (ADHD) is a buzz phrase that is often used to describe children (and adults) who can’t sit still.
 But what is ADHD really?
 And how do those with ADHD and those without differ in terms of behaviour and actual brain structure and function?

 ADHD (formerly known as ADD) is a neurodevelopmental disorder.
-It affects approximately 2-5% of children and adults worldwide, with the disorder being diagnosed three times more in males than females.
+It affects approximately 1 in 20 children in South Africa (as well as around 1 million adults), with the disorder being diagnosed three times more in males than females.
 In 2015 over 51 million people worldwide were reported to be diagnosed with ADHD.

 ADHD is characterised by an inability to pay attention, distractibility, fidgeting, excessive talkativeness and impulsivity, among other symptoms.
 Having some of these symptoms or characteristics does not deem somebody to have ADHD, and before looking at the differences in the brain of an ADHD and non-ADHD person it is important to note how a diagnosis is made.

 Making a diagnosis

 The Diagnostic and Statistical Manual V provides specific criteria that need to be met in order for a diagnosis of ADHD to be made.
 A diagnosis is made according to symptoms of inattention or symptoms of hyperactivity and impulsivity.

 These symptoms need to be evident for at least six months and present prior to the time a child is 12 years old; they must interfere significantly in social or academic functioning, and be present in more than one setting (i.e. home and school).